09/17/25 – Board of Control conducts second meeting of 2025-26

 The KHSAA Board of Control conducted its second regularly scheduled meeting of the 2025-26 academic year on Wednesday, which will continue on Thursday in Lexington, with the Board of Control voting 13-5 to adopt a shot clock for boys and girls varsity basketball beginning in the 2027-28 high school season.

-The Louisville Invitational Tournament experimented with a 35-second timer last season and the reps from Louisville said it went off without any problems.
+The Louisville Invitational Tournament and several other events experimented with a 35-second shot clock last season, and the reps from Louisville said it went off without any problems.

 Other items discussed on Wednesday were expanding opportunities for regional tournaments and bracketing in several sports.
-The 15th region basketball tournament uses a ‘super regional’ format due to a variety of logistical reasons.
+The 15th region basketball tournament uses a ‘super regional’ format due to a variety of logistical reasons in basketball, while the 6th region piloted an alternative format for 2025 softball and baseball.

-Several topics were brought to the table for discussion concerning the growing transfer situation, the possibility of returning the KHSAA baseball state tournament to Legends Field, and certain sports moving to classes.
+Several topics were brought to the table for discussion concerning the growing numbers of student transfers, the possibility of returning the KHSAA baseball state tournament to Legends Field for one or more rounds, and the planned classification changes for football and track and field / cross country during this school year.

 – KHSAA –